EFanZh/efanzh.github.io/_posts/2017-10-18-default-keyboard-shortcuts-for-editors.md

 title: Default Keyboard Shortcuts for Editors
 ---

-This is a list of default keyboard shortcuts of different editors， IDEs or browsers.
+This is a list of default keyboard shortcuts of different editors, IDEs or browsers.

 ## Text editing